-The 2022 New York State gubernatorial campaign is beginning
+The 2022 New York State gubernatorial campaign

 In the interim, we should try to bulk up.
 Please get your friends, neighbors and relatives to join the LCNY.
 While we do not have to disclose the size of our membership, we must file financial disclosure statements with the Board of Elections.
-Those reports are publicly available, so the political classes know what we have.
+Those reports are publicly available, so the political classes can estimate what we have.

-“In recent elections, the margin of victory has been very thin.
+“A narrow margin of victory like this scares the incumbent party.
 A political demographic that can move the election a percentage point or two currently has more influence than ever before.”